 Maximizing District-Wide Impact of Safe Routes to School: Educating Principals and School Boards

 May 16th, 2013 @ 2pm Eastern – Register here

 In this webinar we’ll explore strategies that principals and school boards are currently employing to encourage more walking and bicycling to school.

 See the National Learning Network page for registration for future webinars.

 Having passion and knowing intuitively that physical activity and built environment are cornerstones of supporting the childhood obesity fight is simply not enough.
-The Safe Routes to School National Partnership’s State Network Project seeks good data to support advocacy work on our policy priorities of: 1) leveraging funding; (2) street scale improvements (Complete Streets); and (3) shared/joint use agreements - all with a keen focus on equity.
+The Safe Routes Partnership’s State Network Project seeks good data to support advocacy work on our policy priorities of: 1) leveraging funding; (2) street scale improvements (Complete Streets); and (3) shared/joint use agreements - all with a keen focus on equity.